 Shows with parking on grass can also be problematic.
 Ruts and roots are a menace to cars that sit low to the ground.
 And no one enjoys picking grass clippings off their car from a field recently cut.
 Although cooler than asphalt, the disadvantages of grass never make it my preferred parking surface.
 Equally as bad is an asphalt lot in poor condition.
 And parking areas on dirt or gravel should never be considered.

 Food and cars go hand in hand.
-The best shows have food readily available by way of commercial restaurants, food trucks or on sight cooking.
+The best shows have food readily available by way of commercial restaurants, food trucks, or on sight cooking.
 The greater the variety of food the better.
-Not everyone likes Mexican food so that single taco truck have no appeal to a good percentage of participants.
-Chicken soup on a 90 degree day can also be a real turn off.
+Not everyone likes Mexican food so that single taco truck may have no appeal to a good percentage of participants.
+Chicken soup on a 90-degree day can also be a real turn-off.

 And did I mention drinks?
 Readily available water and soda pop is a must on hot summer days.

 A show that doesn't offer door prizes has never been a deal-breaker for me.
 The reputation of a given show can often rest on the quality of its door prizes.
 The best prizes are those geared to car enthusiasts.
 Tools, car care products and gift cards are always a hit.
 Prizes that look like they just came from a garage sale or someone's basement don't offer much appeal.
 The last thing I want to bring home from a show is more useless junk.